mabruzzo/pairstat/README.rst

 *[ NEEDS TO BE ADDED ]*

+Set by the ``dist_bin_edges`` kwarg

 Available Statistics
 ====================

-*[ NEEDS MORE UPDATES ]*

 The statistics are specified via the ``"stat_kw_pairs"`` keyword argument.
 This expects a list of 1 or more pairs of statistic-kwarg pairs.
-(This is a little clunky right now, for now you should just specify the name of a single statistic unless we explicitly note that a combination is supported.
+(This is a little clunky right now).
+For now, you should just specify the name of a single statistic unless we explicitly note that a combination is supported.

-Options include:
+Supported statistics include:

 .. list-table:: Available Statistics
    :widths: 15 15 30